CP1404/Practicals/prac_04/README.md

 # Practical 04 - Lists

 Now that you know how to use Git and GitHub, please use them consistently for all your work.
+This should just be how you normally work now.

+If you do not already have your prac work with you, start by **cloning** your prac repository via PyCharm, **VCS > Checkout From Version Control > Git/GitHub**

-Each time you finish a task, commit it.
+Each time you finish a task, **commit** it.

-You only need to push once - when you finish and/or it's time to leave, but you can do it more often if you wish.
+You only need to **push** once - when you finish and/or it's time to leave, but you can do it more often if you wish.
-We will remind you every now and then, but from now on, it should just be how you normally work.

 When you're about to make a change, like refactoring, commit first so you can track the differences and you can go back to a previous version if you need to.